Starlord2222/Narrative-Finance/README.md

 # Narrative-Finance-IITKGP
-This project is carring under Dr. Abhijeet Chandra from IIT Kharagpur and we are **expecting a publiction** from this work, all the relevant data and codes will be uploaded once we conclude our work.
+This project is being carried under **Dr. Abhijeet Chandra from IIT Kharagpur** and we are **expecting a publiction** from this work, all the relevant data and codes will be uploaded once we conclude our work.
 Please feel free to connect with the repo owner for any further information.

 **Frameworks used in this projects and skills learnt:** PYTHON, NLP, SCRAPING, NLTK, GENISM, TEXTBLOB, CCM, PyTorch, Transformers.